abidrahmank/OpenCV2-Python-Tutorials/source/py_tutorials/py_imgproc/py_morphological_ops/py_morphological_ops.rst

 2. Dilation
 --------------
 It is just opposite of erosion.
 Here, a pixel element is '1' if atleast one pixel under the kernel is '1'.
 So it increases the white region in the image or size of foreground object increases.
 Normally, in cases like noise removal, erosion is followed by dilation.
 Because, erosion removes white noises, but it also shrinks our object.
 So we dilate it.
-Since noises are gone, they won't come back, but our object area increases.
+Since noise is gone, they won't come back, but our object area increases.
 It is also useful in joining broken parts of an object.
 ::

     dilation = cv2.dilate(img,kernel,iterations = 1)